opencast/opencast/docs/guides/developer/docs/api/types.md

 configuration.

 This is done by ["/api/events/{event_id}/metadata"](events-api.md#metadata) and ["/api/series/{series_id}/metdata"](series-api.md#metadata).
-Those requests return a self-describing metadata catalog that does not just contain the current values of all metadata fields but also a list of available metadata feilds and their configuration.
+Those requests return self-describing metadata catalogs that do not just contain the values of all metadata fields but also a list of available metadata fields and their configuration.

+Note that the Opencast configuration defines which metadata catalogs are available for events and series.

 The following sections define data types that are used to manage metadata catalogs.